mymoneymymind/DiscordRaidToolbox/README.md

 > **Authorized lab use only.** This tool is meant to stress-test a Discord
 > moderation / anti-raid bot you own, against a throwaway test guild you control.
-> Do not point it at servers you do not own or have permission to test against.
+> Do not point it at servers you do not own or have permission to test against. (wink wink)

 ## Credit